PotLock/docs/get-involved/watch-us-cook.md

 ## Forum

-Do you have any concern about the design of the PotLock protocol?
+Do you have any concern about the design of the POTLOCK protocol?
 Well we do too and we are building in public.
 Start a discussion on GitHub or add a reply to existing discussion at  [https://potlock.org/forum](https://potlock.org/forum) or post on the NEAR governance forum at [https://potlock.org/gov](https://potlock.org/gov)

 ## Socials